A monoidal Grothendieck construction for $\infty$-categories: Introduction

 I would like to thank Pierre Elis for asking the question from which this work originated and Shaul Barkan, Dustin Clausen, Bastiaan Cnossen for helpful comments, and especially to Rune Haugseng for many comments on an earlier draft.

-Finally, I would like to thank my advisors, Jesper Grodal and Markus Land, for their constant support and interest in my projects.
+I would also like to thank my advisors, Jesper Grodal and Markus Land, for their constant support and interest in my projects.

+Finally, thanks to Fabian Hebestreit and to the anonymous referee for helpful comments that helped improve the exposition of the paper.

 This research was supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
 A portion of this work was completed while the author was in residence at the Institut Mittag-Leffler in Djursholm, Sweden in 2022 as part of the program ‘Higher algebraic structures in algebra, topology and geometry’ supported by the Swedish Research Council under grant no. 2016-06596.